Dreams of Being A Gardener!

 dreams-of-being-a-gardener-country-design-style-6

 This plant, we call a poodle tree has four huge poms!
 They are getting as large as the rock.
-I have to climb up to sit on that rock.
+I have to climb the rock to prune the tree.

 dreams-of-being-a-gardener-country-design-style-2

 We have learned that elk will eat anything!
-While I dream of white picket fencing Suncast GVF24 Grand View Fence, White this is the best way to keep elk from eating this plant to the ground!
+While I dream of white picket fencing, this wire fencing is the best way to keep elk from eating this plant to the ground!

 Yes, they have done that many times.